Constitution and By-Laws

 Article II - Purpose

-The purpose of this Fellowship shall be: to obey in letter and spirit the commission given by our Lord in Matthew 28:18-20.
+The purpose of this Fellowship shall be to serve Baptist pastors and their churches as they fulfill the Great Commission given by our Lord in Matthew 28:18-20.

 Article III - Affiliation

-Affiliation with the Baptist Bible Fellowship International is open to any Baptist pastor of a supporting Baptist church believing in and adhering to the Word of God, on the basis of the Articles of Faith appended hereto.
+Affiliation with the Baptist Bible Fellowship International is open to any Baptist pastor of a supporting Baptist church who believes in and adheres to the Word of God and agrees with the BBFI Articles of Faith.
 A supporting Baptist church is one that financially supports a BBFI missionary or a BBFI entity.

 Article IV - Meetings